nikitabelosludtcev/ActivationToggle/README.md

 2. Run `pod install` from Terminal, then open your app's `.xcworkspace` file to launch Xcode.

+### Manual

+Drag ActivationToggle.swift file to your project sources.

 ## Basic Usage

 Import the module.